salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

     git config --list

-  If you are still discovering how to use Git, take a look at the seperate Git and Github tutorial](http://git-and-github-workshop.herokuapp.com/).
+  If you are still finding your way with Git, take a look at the seperate Git and Github tutorial](http://git-and-github-workshop.herokuapp.com/).

-## Java SE 6 or greater (application requirement)
+## Java SE 6 or greater

   As you are building a Java pplication you need to have the compiler that comes with the Java Development Kit (JDK) installed.
 If you are not sure, you can test the java compiler is installed using the command for the Java compiler: